MatrixAINetwork/MATRIX_Diary/Digests/AUGUST/7th/README.md

 * Full member: .00035 BTC/Week
 * Sr. member thru Legacy : .0004 BTC/Week[
 [/b]
-12. Optional: Please post the following on Twitter.
+- 12. Optional: Please post the following on Twitter.
 If you tweet more often and tag @catocoin - we will notice and take that into consideration when making payouts.
 You must tweet the following:

 Code:

     Huge .25 BTC @catocoin BTT Signature Line Giveaway - sign up here: https://goo.gl/forms/JFVpxdMPFHy2vR8S2

-Attach this image to your tweet:
+#### CatoCoin 'NextGen Technology

+Our ground breaking NextGenTechnology transforms the way in which Rewards and Collateral requirements are calculated.

+We identified several problem areas and opportunities that could only be addressed through the introduction of a new coin with revolutionary Blockchain technology: CatoCoin; because all conventional Masternode coins are plagued with the same fundamental problems.

+Conventional coins pre-set rewards on the progression of the block chain by 'guessing' how quickly Masternodes will be added over time when the coin is developed.
+This approach is like throwing darts blindfolded.

+CatoCoin's NextGen Technology decouples rewards & collateral requirements from the blockchain and links them instead to the number of active Masternodes.

+CatoCoin's NextGen Technology employs sophisticated algorithms to evaluate the number of active Masternodes and automatically adjusts rewards and collateral requirements.
+This ingenious approach allows CatoCoin to be the only coin that can Guarantee ROI both now and in the future.

+All without ever having to fork the blockchain, install new wallets or purchase additional coins once collateral requirements increase.